July 18, 2019

 Good posture helps but the way we now work does not generally lend itself to fixed working positions as it did twenty-seven years ago.
 An equivalent diagram could not now be produced for somebody sitting on a sofa with an iPad, in a cafe on their phone or with a laptop on their knee on the train.

 What is increasingly recognised as important is movement.
 Many modern chairs are designed to encourage this, and offices themselves can be designed to encourage movement.
 You might quibble about the terminology but activity based working and agile working say something about what is going on in the modern workplace.
 Good ergonomics, like good design, should now primarily be about good management.

 And one of the best examples of how this works is not to be found in offices at all but schools.
 Because children typically don’t stay in one lesson for more than an hour at a time, it doesn’t really matter if most of them use computers while sitting on a polyprop chair.
 It doesn’t even matter that the anthropometric range for a five year spread of pupils is vastly greater than for working adults.
 Kids are more likely to do themselves harm by adopting fixed positions when using technology for long periods at home, than at school.

 So within reason, it’s not a specific posture that is the problem but the time spent in it.
 What we now need are regulations that reflect this fundamental change in the way we interact with the things we use at work.
-What the HSE offers instead is guidance from another world.
+What the DSE regulations offer instead is guidance from another time and place.